 - Respect ourselves, others and our school

 - Work hard at everything we do

 - Do our best and never give up

 - Welcome others with a smile

 - Recognise achievement and celebrate success

 - Show we care by listening to each other

-- 1.2 We regard it to be a highly important aspect of children's education and development that they learn to behave well towards others and towards the community in which they live.
+1.2 We regard it to be a highly important aspect of children's education and development that they learn to behave well towards others and towards the community in which they live.
 We therefore promote conduct and behaviour rooted in gospel values and which uphold the dignity of the human person.
 Good behaviour underpins effective learning, and children need good personal and social skills in order to live fulfilling and rewarding lives as adults.

-- 1.3 Behaviour which, in any way, disrupts learning, is unacceptable in our school, and, through the constant promotion of positive behaviour, we seek to minimise, if not eliminate any such behaviour.
+1.3 Behaviour which, in any way, disrupts learning, is unacceptable in our school, and, through the constant promotion of positive behaviour, we seek to minimise, if not eliminate any such behaviour.
 Through carefully kept notes and records we are able to effectively support pupils through Behaviour Support Plans.
 See Appendices.
-Alongside this policy, we are an inclusive school and endeavour to meet the needs of all children, including those with DSEN and emotional and

-behavioural difficulties.
-We can offer additional support through positive individualised behaviour support plans and interventions such as R-Time, Massage in School (MISP) and Circle Time.
-See appendices-rationale for R-time, MISP and Circle time.
-We are also supported by external partners who provide specialisms that the children can access e.g. Play therapy and Military school.
-Discrete curriculum links can be seen through our "Super 7".
+Alongside this policy, we are an inclusive school and endeavour to meet the needs of all children, including those with SEND and emotional and Approved by the Governing Body: October 2020 Date of next review: Autumn 2022 behavioural difficulties.
+We can offer additional support through positive individualised Positive Behaviour Support Plans and interventions such as R-Time, individualised support at the Inclusion Hub, Massage in School (MISP) and Circle Time.
+See appendices - rationale for R-time, MISP and Circle time.
+We are also supported by external partners who provide specialisms that the children can access e.g. Therapeutic Play, Seedlings, Paws B. Discrete curriculum links can be seen through our "Super 7".